FabianFriederichs/NTCCalibration/README.md

 ### Features
 - Least squares fit to an arbitrary number of data points
 - Supports arbitrary powers of the Steinhart-Hart model
-- Spits out ADC LUTs compatible with Marlin
+- Spits out ADC LUTs compatible with Marlin, working directly with raw ADC readings from Marlin, no manual conversion required
+- Optional resistance-only mode which generates LUTs with temp/resistance entries, given temp/resistance data points instead of ADC readings

 ## How to get Data?
 In case of the [Marlin](https://marlinfw.org/) firmware, you can query current ADC readings